Logotype for VSE Corporation

 Executive summary

-• Completed transformation to a pure-play aviation aftermarket company, surpassing $1 billion in annual aviation revenue for the first time, with record profitability, margin expansion, and positive free cash flow in 2025.
+• Completed transformation to a pure-play aviation aftermarket company, surpassing $1 billion in annual aviation revenue for the first time, with record profitability and positive free cash flow in 2025.

-• Achieved record financial performance in FY 2025, driven by organic growth, new business awards, strategic OEM partnerships, and advanced integration of acquisitions.
+• Achieved record financial performance in FY 2025, driven by organic growth, new business awards, strategic OEM partnerships, and advanced MRO capabilities.

-• Completed sale of Fleet segment and acquired Turbine Weld and Aero 3, expanding proprietary repair, MRO, and distribution capabilities.
+• Completed sale of Fleet segment and acquisitions of Turbine Weld and Aero 3, expanding proprietary repair and MRO capabilities.

-• Announced acquisition of Precision Aviation Group (PAG) for $2.025 billion, expected to close in Q2 2026, significantly expanding scale and proprietary service capabilities.
+• Announced agreement to acquire Precision Aviation Group (PAG) for $2.025 billion, expected to close in Q2 2026, further scaling the business and targeting Adjusted EBITDA margins above 20% over the next several years.

-• Secured new exclusive OEM agreements, including fuel pump manufacturing for Pratt & Whitney Canada PT6 and global APU components distribution.
+• Secured new exclusive OEM agreements, including fuel pump manufacturing/distribution for Pratt & Whitney Canada PT6 and global APU components distribution, expanding proprietary content.

 Financial highlights